NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.7 - Not Released yet

+* Preventing un-needed re-persisting of DurableMessageReceived when we receive the same one multiple times

 Version 1.0.6 - 2016-03-14

 * Added canSendAsDurableMessage():Boolean - Use it to check if it is possible to send DM